ijash/simoli_server/README.md

 sudo npm install -g node-red-admin --unsafe-perm
 ```

 To remotely administer a Node-RED instance, the tool must first be pointed at the Node-RED instance you want it to access.
 By default, it assumes `http://localhost:1880`.
-To change that, use the `target` command:
+To change that, replace the `target` argument to another address:

 ```bash
 node-red-admin target http://localhost:1880